Key Facts About Class Size

 Illinois law does not define reasonable class sizes

-Although the potential instructional benefits of smaller class sizes are generally acknowledged by practitioners, Illinois is one of 11 states that do not limit the number of students in a regular education classroom through the school code.
+Although the potential instructional benefits of smaller class sizes are generally acknowledged by practitioners, Illinois does not limit the number of students in a regular education classroom through the school code.

 Batavia Public School District 101 has its own class-size guidelines